huggingface/text-generation-inference/docs/source/basic_tutorials/non_core_models.md

 docker run --gpus all --shm-size 1g -p 8080:80 -v $volume:/data ghcr.io/huggingface/text-generation-inference:latest --model-id gpt2
 ```

-If the model you wish to serve is not a transformers model, but weights and implementation is included in the repository, you can still serve the model by passing `--trust-remote-code` flag to `docker run` command like below 👇
+If the model you wish to serve is a custom transformers model, but weights and implementation is included in the repository, you can still serve the model by passing `--trust-remote-code` flag to `docker run` command like below 👇

 ```bash
 docker run --gpus all --shm-size 1g -p 8080:80 -v $volume:/data ghcr.io/huggingface/text-generation-inference:latest --model-id <CUSTOM_MODEL_ID> --trust-remote-code
 ```

+You can refer to [transformers docs on custom models](https://huggingface.co/docs/transformers/main/en/custom_models) for more information.